imagineLife/big-site/content/k8s/in-depth/logging.md

 - pod cpu & memory usage

 ### Other CNFC monitoring and tracing tools
-The [Cloud Native Computing Foundation](https://www.cncf.io) has a few open-source tools for monitoring: Prometheus, Fluentd, OpenTracint, and Jaeger:
+The [Cloud Native Computing Foundation](https://www.cncf.io) has a few open-source tools for monitoring: Prometheus, Fluentd, OpenTracint, and Jaeger.
+A bunch of these tools have batteries-included examples to spin up with docker, an express api, etc.
 #### Prometheus
 [Prometheus](https://prometheus.io)
 - focuses on alerting and metrics